-I've noticed that you've had a problem with You know this is unacceptable.
-This is the third time I've had to speak to you and you'll have to spend 5 minutes at playtime with me.
+I've noticed that you've had a problem with ....
+You know this is unacceptable.
+This is the third time I've had to speak to you and you'll have to spend playtime with me.
 Do you remember (something positive) that's what I need to see today.
 Thank you for listening."
 (15 mins of break or lunch lost)

-- Time out
+Time out

-- Senior teacher removes child for isolation
+Senior teacher removes child for a period of reflection

-- Reconciliation meeting before the child goes home
+Reconciliation meeting before the child goes home